gifale95/BERG/docs/models/model_cards/fmri-tuckute_2024-GPT2_XL.rst

        While the model accepts sentences of any length, it was trained exclusively on six-word sentences.
 Performance may vary for sentences of different lengths.
    * - Example
-     - .. code-block:: python

-          ["Taste that fowl and those fish.",
+     - ["Taste that fowl and those fish.",
        "I'm progressive and you fall right."]

 Output
 ------